 I am currently pursuing my doctoral degree at the Automatic Control Laboratory at LTH under the supervision of Prof. Anders Rantzer since August 2019.

-I was a graduate research assistant at Automatic Control Laboratory (IfA) at ETH Zurich from December 2016 to January 2019, where I mainly worked on system-theoretic solutions to synchronisation problems arising in power systems following disturbances in today's microgrids, consisting in particular of interconnected DC/AC converters.
+I was a graduate research assistant at Automatic Control Laboratory (IfA) at ETH Zurich from December 2016 to January 2019, where I mainly worked on system-theoretic solutions to synchronisation problems arising in power systems consisting in particular of interconnected DC/AC converters subject to disturbances.

-A detailed version of my academic and professional curriculum can be found here.
+A detailed version of my academic and professional curriculum can be found at this link.

-My research interests are related to theory of modelling and control of networked systems or the so-called multi-agent systems.
+My research interests are related to the theory of modelling and control of networked systems.

-I am always both excited and curious about related engineering applications: power systems, social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).
+I am excited and curious about related engineering applications: power systems, social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).